-Mental health symptoms (depression, anxiety, hoarding, trauma symptoms can lead to sleep disturbance) have been persistent and interfere with self-care and care for her apartment.
-Used alcohol almost daily for past six months; use of alcohol has increased irritability and interfered with family relationships in the past, though recently one-week clean and working on sobriety.
-Identifies loneliness and lack of meaningful activity as contributing to use; family is reluctant to visit while mental health and alcohol use are leading to impairments and unpredictable behavior.
+Mental health symptoms (depression, anxiety, hoarding, trauma symptoms that lead to sleep disturbance) have been persistent and interfere with self-care and caring for her apartment.
+Used alcohol almost daily for past six months; use of alcohol increased irritability and interfered with family relationships in the past, recently one-week clean and working on sobriety.
+Identifies loneliness and lack of meaningful activity as contributing to use; family is reluctant to visit while mental health and alcohol use contribute to impairments and unpredictable behavior.